Senate of Spain: History

 The first Spanish Constitution, the constitution of 1812, established a unicameral legislature; an upper Chamber did not exist.

 The Senate was first established under the Royal Statute of 1834 approved by Queen Regent Maria Christina of the Two Sicilies under the denomination of House of Peers alongside the Deputies of the Realm.
 Under the constitution of 1837 it was named the Senate.
 Members were royal princes, hereditary nobility and clergy, and one appointed member for every 85 000 inhabitants.
 The districts were not yet fixed as today the electors were typically wealthy male citizens, selected through a census suffrage system.
 These electors then proposed a list of three persons to the king, who would choose one senator.
-It remained under the regimes of the constition of 1845, draft constitition 1856.
+It remained under the regimes of the constitution of 1845, draft constitution 1856.

 With the glorious revolution 1869 the terna system was abolished; for a brief period of time Senators were elected indirectly until a hybrid model was adopted under constitution of 1876.
 Senators were of three main categories: senators by their own right, senators for life appointed by the crown, ex officio, or by institutions (archbishops, etc), and elected senators.

 This house, along with the Congress of Deputies, was suppressed after the coup of General Miguel Primo de Rivera in 1923.

 After the restoration of democracy during the Second Spanish Republic (1931-1939) the new regime opted for a unicameral system, which was continued under the Francoist dictatorship.

-Only after the Spanish transition to democracy in 1977 was the Senate re-established, not any more as an upper house, but for regional representation, similar to the US senate and Swiss council of states.
+Only after the Spanish transition to democracy in 1977 was the Senate re-established, including regional representation, similar to the US senate and Swiss council of states.